Solution landscapes of ferronematics in microfluidic channels: Numerical results

 \subsection{Effects of varying \texorpdfstring{$c$}{c}}

-In \cite{dalby-farrell-majumdar-xia}, they show that increasing $c$ decreases the window of stability of OR solutions.
-That is, the value $l^*(c)$, such that $OR$ is the unique global energy minimiser for $l>l^*(c)$, is an increasing function of $c$.
-Therefore, we hypothesize that solution landscapes with the same qualitative features as those shown in \Cref{sec:varying_l}, exist for a fixed $l$ and different $c$.
-To test this, we begin by fixing $l=1$ and vary $c$.
+In \cite{dalby-farrell-majumdar-xia}, the authors speculate that increasing $c$ (the strength of the nemato-magnetic coupling) destabilises OR solutions.
+More precisely, the $OR$ solution is the unique global energy minimiser for $l>l^*(c)$ and $l^*(c)$ is an increasing function of $c$.
+Therefore, we hypothesize that increasing $c$ has the same effect as decreasing $l$ on the solution landscapes, e.g., the solution landscapes may be qualitatively similar for two given pairs, $(\hat{l}, \hat{c})$ and $(\tilde{l}, \tilde{c})$ with $\hat{l} < \tilde{l}$ and $\tilde{c} > \hat{c}$, so that increasing $c$ compensates for the effects of increasing $l$.
+To test this, we fix $l=1$ and vary $c$.